Iulian277/Google-Translate-Web-Scraping/README.md

 ___

-    Put the downloaded path of your chrome driver in the project:
+    Put the path of the downloaded chrome driver in the project:
     In file 'constants.py', put the discussed path in 'CHROME_DRIVER_PATH' variable (e.g.: CHROME_DRIVER_PATH = "F:\path\to\chromedriver.exe")